protocol/research-grants/README.md

 ### Award amounts

 * The Protocol Labs grants program is available worldwide (except where incompatible with local or US law) and covers a wide range of different systems and institutions.
 We believe that great researchers are found in all places and want to contribute to their freedom to choose an institution.
-* Our grants are generally disbursed as unrestricted gifts, which are, in most cases, exempt from overhead or subject to the lowest overhead rate; if charged, these shall be deducted from the award as PL will not top-up funding amounts to cover overhead.
+* Our awardss are generally disbursed as unrestricted gifts, which are, in most cases, exempt from overhead or subject to the lowest overhead rate; if charged, these shall be deducted from the award as PL will not top-up funding amounts to cover overhead.
-* Specific rationales and restrictions apply to each type of grant:
+* Specific rationales and restrictions apply to each type of award:
   * [Open grants] For the reasons above, we choose not to micromanage the open grant allocation: recipients can therefore freely allocate the fixed award to salary, tuition, or other costs, including institutional overhead/F&A/indirect costs.
 In determining the numbers for each grant, we tried to aim for the generous end of US programs.
 Still, in certain cases, our grant amounts may be less than customary for a specific role/institution/country.
 Unfortunately, we are unable to make exceptions; if additional funding is required, we encourage grantees to seek it from other sources.
   * [RFPs] Each RFP call lists a maximum budget.
 We will accept applications up to that amount, *inclusive of* overhead.
 When applying, please make sure to include the overhead in your budget request.
 We will not provide additional funding in excess of the budgeted amount.
 Note that RFP evaluation is competitive, and the amount requested is taken into account for the grant decision.
 Also note that, all else being equal, we value faster delivery.